 Ecotrust Forest Management (EFM), a Portland company that manages land on behalf of investors and forestland owners to enhance forest health and productivity, and to produce a diverse array of forest products and services including timber, biomass, carbon, and improved habitat and water quality.

 EFM, a subsidiary of Ecotrust, is an FSC-certified resource manager and currently has 13,000 acres of forest under management in Oregon and Washington.
 EFM purchased the property from Stimson Lumber in 2016.

 The Arch Cape Domestic Water Supply District is currently working to secure an option to purchase additional timber land from EFM.

 Will our water rates go up to pay for it?

-The Water District has no intention of using rates to pay for the acquisition or the long-term management of the property.
-Grants, donations, loans, and timber revenue will finance the initial and future costs of property ownership.
+Some of the District Manager’s time has been used to keep the process on track.
+At this time, the Water District has no intention of raising rates to pay for the acquisition or the long-term management of the property.
+The plan is for grants, donations, loans, and timber revenue to finance the initial and future costs of property ownership.

 Will a tax levy be necessary?

 The Water District is proposing a property tax levy of .40/$1,000 of assessed value in the May 2021 election to help offset initial costs of management for the first 10 years.